 @stewf: thank you, as always, sir!
 I made corrections in the post.

 @auricfuzz: you are right.
 Hunter uses Helvetica compressed, and the numerics actually came from Optima Medium, not normal.
-Thompson might used something by them, but that short ascender still bothers me
+Thompson might used something by them, but that short ascender still bothers me 🙂 Please do give me a tip if you ever find a match for this.

 @clothedchef: you’re welcome!
 Are you coming from Typophile?